 While homeowners and property managers expect brilliant green leaves to turn orange, red and purple come the fall – blanketing the ground with the familiarity of autumn – conifer trees should remain that brilliant green, right?
 Not necessarily.

 According to Gary L. Eichen, Plant Health Care and Lawn Manager at SavATree, “Despite being called evergreens, conifers will also drop their needles in the fall.
 Just like in deciduous trees, the needles of conifers will change colors and begin to drop in response to shorter days and cooler temperatures as winter approaches.
 While this may be alarming, this is normal for this time of year.”

-Older needles are not confined to the older branches but are found rather uniformly throughout the interior of the tree.
-If you notice one complete branch where the needles are all changing colors, this could signal a more serious problem than simply fall needle drop.
+Older needles are not centralized to one location on the tree but rather uniformly throughout.
+Therebefore, if you notice one complete branch where the needles are all turning brown, this could signal a more serious problem than simply fall needle drop.